airayzing/Help-Docs-v2/ekochatconnect-resource-center/common-errors-and-troubleshooting.md

 Due to security reasons, a payment link is only available for a specific period.

 1. If your payment link has expired, you must retry payment again by creating a new one from the payment gateway.
 2. If your money is deducted and the transaction has failed, it usually returns in three business days.
-If not, please contact us at production@ekochat.co.za
+If not, please contact us at production@ekochatconnect.co.za

 </details>